 | Ancol Dreamland | 60 to 75 min | Theme park, beach, Sea World, ferries to Pulau Seribu |

-More detailed pickings for under-12s, including ticketed activities and rainy-season options, are covered in the things to do with kids in Jakarta guide.
+For under-12s, ticketed activities and rainy-season options are in the things to do with kids in Jakarta guide.

 Out of town: the long-weekend reset

-Roughly every four to six weeks, most South Jakarta families leave the city for a weekend.
 Bogor and Puncak are the default short trips.
 Bandung is the longer drive when the schedule allows it.
-The Thousand Islands sit a one-hour ferry from Ancol and function as the closest thing Jakarta has to a beach reset.
+The Thousand Islands sit a one-hour ferry from Ancol and are the closest thing Jakarta has to a beach day.
 Bali is the long-weekend default for families willing to fly.

 | Destination | Travel from South Jakarta | Why families go |